 A bit about "An ugly, lovely town…"

-The Liberty Stadium is a contemporary arena on the outskirts of Swansea.
+The Liberty Stadium is a modern arena on the outskirts of Swansea.
 It’s an atmospheric cauldron fit to host the giants of British and European football – clubs such as Manchester United, Chelsea, Manchester City, Liverpool and Arsenal.
 To start and end your visit to Swansea at the Liberty Stadium would be to turn your back on some unforgettable experiences.
 This is a great time to visit Swansea and the surrounding area.

 Get active on the coast

 Swansea is a coastal gateway to an unspoilt area of wild coastal countryside to rival any other.
-The Gower Peninsula was among the first places in Britain designated An Area of Outstanding Natural Beauty in 1949.
+The Gower Peninsula was among the first places in Britain designated an Area of Outstanding Natural Beauty in 1949.
 While the football season may not seem to be the ideal time for water-based activities, this is peak season for local surfers, who depend on those powerful winter waves to warm the blood.

 If the wilderness of Gower seems a little too much of a culture shock, then the old fishing village of Mumbles may be just right.
-Three quarters of Swansea is bordered by water and perched on the far edge of the sprawling Swansea Bay, Mumbles is a hive of intimate pubs, coffee shops and ice cream parlours, where life carries on at a relatively subdued pace.
+Three quarters of Swansea is bordered by water, and perched on the far edge of the sprawling Swansea Bay, Mumbles is a hive of intimate pubs, coffee shops and ice cream parlours, where life carries on at a relatively subdued pace.

 Take in some shopping

 Just three miles down the road is Swansea City Centre.
 You’ll find a host of bars and clubs along Wind Street and the Kingsway – the major chains occupy the prime locations, but there are smaller pubs and bars within easy walking distance.
 Swansea Indoor Market is a must-visit - it's got over 100 stalls selling everything from local food such as laverbread and fresh cockles to bespoke jewellery.